Lilypad-Tech/generic-dcn/README.md

 Lilypad Decentralised Compute Network (DCN) is a decentralized compute network that enables the execution of arbitrary Docker containers on a network of volunteer/incentivized nodes.
 It provides a platform where clients can pay a small amount of tokens to run jobs, such as Stable Diffusion XL tasks.
 The network utilizes EVM-based smart contracts to manage job state and payment, while leveraging [Bacalhau](https://www.bacalhau.org/) and [Docker](https://docker.com) for running jobs.

+Lilypad DCN - this code - is the smart contracts and infrastructure side of Lilypad.
+"Lilypad" is the software that drives it.

 Lilypad is a powerful, flexible and composable system that can be used to run a wide variety of compute tasks.
 It is designed to be a general-purpose compute network that can be used to run any kind of compute task, from simple scripts to complex machine learning models.

 ## table of contents